 Pangburn Philosophy (PP): An Evening With Matt Dillahunty & Jordan Peterson

 Jordan’s attempt to layer a current interpretation on to stories from millennia ago is perplexing given that these stories have evolved, in some cases significantly, different meanings over time.
 What the stories meant when they were created (irrespective of the impossibility of adequately diagnosing the psychological aspects of the author’s mindset and motivation), and how they have come to be seen over time, are vastly separate topics.
 Conflating these two separate issues leads to exactly the error in perspective which Jordan assigns them.
-A fellow psychologist takes him to task over this issue:
+Or, as it was succinctly stated in this Australian article titled, Jordan Peterson’s psycho-religious heresy:

 “Ironically, Jordan is rightly critical of those who would superimpose the twentieth-century scientific method onto the Bible, but then he himself makes precisely the same error by imposing a modern psychological one.”